-For more information on Application Builder, see the appropriate man pages, the App Builder help volume, and the .
+For more information on Application Builder, see the appropriate man pages, the App Builder help volume, and the Common Desktop Environment: Application Builder User's Guide.

 Portability and Maintenance

 This chapter contains information you can use to write highly portable applications and use to ensure that your application will be compatible with future Common Desktop Environment releases.